biopragmatics/curies/docs/source/tutorial.rst

     the *extended prefix map* (see below).

-    If you're not in a position where you can fix data issues upstream, you can try using the :func:`curies.clean_prefix_map` to extract a canonical extended prefix map from a non-bijective prefix map.
+    If you're not in a position where you can fix data issues upstream, you can try using the :func:`curies.upgrade_prefix_map` to extract a canonical extended prefix map from a non-bijective prefix map.

 Loading Extended Prefix Maps